 Currently there are 28 Minnesota GreenCorps members serving at 25 host sites around the state.

-The Minnesota Pollution Control Agency (MPCA) has started to accept applications for the 2014-2015 year of the Minnesota GreenCorps program.
+Application rounds are closed for 2014-2015 year of the Minnesota GreenCorps program.

 Get notified.
 Sign up for the GovDelivery newsletter to ensure you hear when new positions are posted.